blackmask-exe/project-manager-react/README.md

 # Project Manager React

 Welcome to the repository for a Project Manager application built with React.
-This application helps users manage projects, tasks, and team members.
+This application helps users manage projects and tasks.

 ## Overview

 This project is a web-based project management tool designed to streamline project workflows, enhance team collaboration, and improve overall project visibility.
-It provides a user-friendly interface for creating, organizing, and tracking projects, tasks, and team assignments.
+It provides a minimalistic user-friendly interface for creating, organizing, and tracking projects, tasks, and team assignments.

 ## Features

 - **Project Creation and Management**: Create new projects, define project details (e.g., name, description, due date), and manage existing projects.
 - **Task Management**: Add tasks to projects, assign tasks to team members, set priorities, and track task progress.
 - **Team Collaboration**: Manage team members, assign roles, and facilitate communication within projects.
-- **Progress Tracking**: Visualize project progress with charts and graphs, monitor task completion rates, and identify potential bottlenecks.
-- **User Authentication (Potentially)**: Secure user accounts with login/registration functionality (depending on implementation).
 - **Responsive Design**: Adapts to different screen sizes for optimal viewing on various devices.

 ## Technologies Used